$1,695 + Airfare

 |Optional group flight there:||

-Newark, any session 3 or any session 4 trip!
+New York (JFK), any session 3 or any session 4 trip!

 |Optional group flight back:||

-Barcelona to Newark
+Barcelona to New York (JFK)

-Consider adding some Spanish flair to your summer with our Barcelona explorer trip, perfect as a stand alone or as an extension to your session 3 or 4 trip to continue your summer fun in one of the hippest cities in Europe!
+Consider adding some Spanish flair to your summer with our Barcelona Explorer trip, perfect as a stand alone or as an extension to your session 3 or 4 trip to continue your summer fun in one of the hippest cities in Europe!
 Beaches, history and Catalan culture are all waiting for you in this Mediterranean city.
 Gaze in wonder at Gaudi’s avant-garde masterpiece, the Sagrada Familia Cathedral.
 Explore the whimsical Park Guell, relax on a pristine white sand beach and bike through the city to see some of the best sites.
 We’ll also include plenty of time to shop and enjoy the city’s bustling nightlife!
-Extend your summer vacation and join us in Barcelona for an unforgettable!
+Extend your vacation and join us in Barcelona for an unforgettable summer!

 On this trip you will: